autopkg/dataJAR-recipes/Adobe Admin Console Packages/README.md

 <p align="center"><img width="256" alt="Alert" src="https://github.com/autopkg/dataJAR-recipes/assets/2464974/a468823b-718c-4375-96a3-cb777770f9e4">

 ## About
-For information on how these recipes came about (and why), please see:
+For information on how these recipes came about (and why), please click [here.](https://macmule.com/2024/06/17/adobe-admin-console-packages-2-0/)

 ## Quick start guide
 > [!IMPORTANT]